Phalanyx/SparkPark/doc/sprint1/RPM.md

 ---

+## **Additional Considerations for Full Organizational Deployment**
+### **Detailed Instruction - Steps to Carry Out the Deployment**
+- Prepare the production environment by ensuring all dependencies are installed.
+- Backup the existing database before deploying changes.
+- Deploy new codebase to the production server using CI/CD pipeline.
+- Run database migrations to apply new schema changes.
+- Restart necessary services and conduct a smoke test to verify functionality.

+### **PIV (Post Implementation Verification) Instruction**
+- Validate that user authentication works as expected.
+- Test key user flows such as booking a parking spot and modifying listings.
+- Check database integrity and ensure no data loss has occurred.
+- Confirm external API integrations (Google Maps, payments) are functioning correctly.
+- Gather feedback from test users and report any issues.

+### **Post Deployment Monitoring**
+- Monitor system logs for errors and unexpected behavior.
+- Track API response times and user activity to detect performance bottlenecks.
+- Use automated alerts to identify service downtime or database failures.
+- Maintain a support channel for users to report any immediate issues.

+### **Roll Back Strategy**
+- Maintain version-controlled deployment for quick reversion to the previous stable release.
+- If a major issue is detected, disable new features while keeping core functionalities active.
+- Restore the previous database backup if data corruption occurs.
+- Notify users and stakeholders in case of downtime or service degradation.

+---

 This document serves as a structured release plan for Sprint 1, ensuring clear goals, scope, and expectations for all team members.